 Anode: The electrode of an electrochemical cell at which oxidation occurs.
-Electrons flow away from the anode in the external circuit.
-Corrosion usually occurs and metal ions enter the solution at the anode.
+(Electrons flow away from the anode in the external circuit.
+It is usually the electrode where corrosion occurs and metal ions enter solution.)

 Cable: A bound or sheathed group of insulated conductors.